 All students are required to undertake clinical practice during their course of study in settings affiliated with the university, under the supervision of qualified professional staff.
 Placements take place primarily in the Queen's Catchment area.
 Limited placement opportunities as exist in Northern Ontario, in the catchment areas of other Canadian universities, as well as internationally.
-These opportunities outside of the Queen's catchment area may be particularly limited this year.
+These opportunities outside of the Queen's catchment area are limited.